Chapter 11: Spiritual Possibilities

 Unimodal Spirits

 Many of our natural spirits display mixtures of connective and architective serial meaning, but all the other spirits mentioned above - in their roles as spirits - employ only one mode of serial meaning.
-The serial meaning of systemic and holistic spirits would be purely connective, for they are not able to engage in interaction in their own right (and specifically not in architective interaction), while the internal serial meaning of all hierarchical and processional spirits (which is the context in which they can be regarded as spirits) would be purely architective.
+The serial meaning of systemic and holistic spirits would be purely connective, for they are not able to engage in interaction in their own right (and specifically not in architective interaction), while the serial meaning of all processional spirits would be purely architective and the internal serial meaning of all hierarchical spirits (which is the context in which they can be regarded as spirits) would be purely architective.

 I refer to spirits capable of only one mode of serial meaning as unimodal spirits.
 Those whose serial meaning is purely connective I call connective spirits and those whose serial meaning is purely architective I call architective spirits.